soomla/unity3d-store/README.md

+# Looking for great devs who want maintain and moderate this project !!
+# If you want to take over... contact us at os@soom.la

 *This project is a part of The [SOOMLA](http://www.soom.la) Framework, which is a series of open source initiatives with a joint goal to help mobile game developers do more together.
 SOOMLA encourages better game design, economy modeling, social engagement, and faster development.*

 Haven't you ever wanted an in-app purchase one liner that looks like this ?!